5 Best Women’s Hiking Pants (that AREN’T leggings!!)

 Looking for the best women’s hiking pants that aren’t leggings?
-Here are the best hiking pants for women for longer hiking treks, winter hiking, and hiking in hot weather.
+These are some of the best hiking pants for women for both casual hiking trips and longer, more rugged backpacking trips.

 Note: This post contains affiliate links.
 This means that if you choose to make a purchase based on my recommendation, I make a small kickback at no additional cost to you.

 While I occasionally wear leggings hiking, on longer hikes and backpacking trips I find them uncomfortable.
-Leggings can lend to easy chaffing, and when they’re wet they’re wet right on your skin.
+Leggings can lend to easy chafing, and when they’re wet, they’re wet right on your skin.
 In addition, leggings don’t actually offer much protection from thorns and underbrush and can be impractical on longer hiking trips.
+To be honest though, the real biggest reason I stay away from leggings on hiking trips longer than a few miles is that they start to smell SO easily and that just really bothers me.

 1) Kuhl Freeflex Rollup: Best Women’s Hiking Pants for Versatility

-These pants are literally the best hiking pants on the market and I would recommend them before any other pair of pants.
+These pants are, in my opinion, the best hiking pants on the market and I would recommend them before any other pair of pants.
 They look great and don’t show dirt easily.
 While most hiking pants look very granola, these walk the perfect line between being a hiking pant while also looking nice enough to wear out.
 10/10.

 2) Fjallraven Keb Curved Trouser: Hiking Pants for Cooler Weather